aquagz5/LLM_HumanFeedback/README.md

 </p>

 * **Goal**: Build a model environment to align models to be more helpful, honest, and harmless.
-* Step 1 (Supervised Fine-Tuning): Using demonstration data, which includes prompts and expected outputs, to fine-tune a GPT model to learn directly from example.
+* Step 1 (Supervised Fine-Tuning [SFT]): Using demonstration data, which includes prompts and expected outputs, to fine-tune a GPT model to learn directly from example.
-* Step 2 (Reward Modeling): Using comparison data, which includes prompts and generated outputs with rankings, to select outputs that are more aligned to human preference.
+* Step 2 (Reward Modeling [RM]): Using comparison data, which includes prompts and generated outputs with rankings, to select outputs that are more aligned to human preference.
-* Step 3 (Reinforcement Learning from Human Feedback): Language model (InstructGPT) is further fine-tuned using reinfocement learning, guided by reward model to generate ouputs that maximize the predicted human preference.
+* Step 3 (Reinforcement Learning from Human Feedback [RL or PPO]): Language model (InstructGPT) is further fine-tuned using reinfocement learning, guided by reward model to generate ouputs that maximize the predicted human preference.

 ## Data Collection